 Make all the arrangements for a funeral.
 Note that unless previous arrangements have been made and paid for while the testator is still living, the executor may be personally liable for the funeral costs.
 If this occurs, he/she/they are usually entitled to be indemnified from the estate.

 Obtain a certificate of death.
 In the UK, Europe, USA, Canada and elsewhere the dead cannot be buried until a death certificate is signed, issued and released to a funeral home.
 But in Bermuda, the situation is of a much lower standard.
 Obtaining death certificates can be a huge and unnecessary bureaucratic problem, due primarily to the shortcomings of the Coroner's office.
 It has happened time and time again.
 Funeral directors are expected to obtain death certificates and get them out promptly to executors and trustees or children or representatives as appropriate, and funeral directors include the cost and provision of death certificates in their billing.
 They always approach the authorities concerned quickly and unfairly get the blame for it when local authorities, not the funeral directors, are the problem.
 Until the Bermuda authorities right this wrong it usually takes many months in Bermuda for Death Certificates to be given out, especially but not exclusively when the person concerned is taken to KEMH from home and dies at KEMH, even with a KEMH doctor present when he or she dies.
 In July 2009, because a Coroner had to certify her death, the funeral of a lady was delayed by two days and her body had to be transported several times between the KEMH morgue and the funeral parlor which had no refrigeration.
 She was a widow in her 90s in a known poor state of health who could have died at any time from her health problems or from natural causes.
 But a Coroner's report had to be obtained when she died at KEMH which delayed the funeral and because of this a Coroner's Certificate was given to her children more than four months after her death.
 In another case, date of registration of death was shown as 24th November 2009 but date of death was 11th July 2009.
 This long delay of over four months between date of death and registration/issue of a certificate of death seems to be normal procedure, not the exception.
-Why!
-Lack of it held up trying to settle some aspects of her estate and caused inheritance problems with both local companies and tax authorities abroad who expected copies of death certificates to be issued reasonably promptly - as they now are routinely in the UK, USA, Canada, etc in days or weeks not months to satisfy requirements of national and regional tax authorities and others and must always submitted in timely fashion to satisfy inheritance claims and be submitted to utilities such as electricity, phone and internet service providers when names are changed from the deceased to the living, etc. Overseas, coroners are required by law to have back-up to avoid lengthy delays in supplying death certificates and be seen human assets not inhuman liabilities at times of such emotional stress.
-It does huge international discredit to Bermuda when issue of death certificates is delayed for months by unnecessary bureaucracy.
+Banks, companies and tax authorities abroad expect copies of death certificates to be issued in days not weeks to satisfy requirements of national and regional tax authorities and must always submitted in timely fashion for inheritance claims and be submitted to utilities such as electricity, phone and internet service providers when names are changed from the deceased to the living, etc.

 Take possession and maintain control of fiduciary assets.